-Diffused viewing or reflection - This is the reflection of rough surfaces, for instances a wood a table.
-This is typically the least dangerous type of viewing, however it should be noted that for class 4 lasers, diffused reflection can still cause fires.
-Please note, the image is merely to display the concept of diffused viewing, do not get this close to a laser or its reflection from any surface (even with proper PPE).
+Diffused viewing—or reflection— is the reflection of rough surfaces, such as a wooden table.
+This is typically the least dangerous type of viewing; however, it should be noted that for Class 4 lasers, diffused reflection can still cause fires.
+Do NOT get this close to a laser or its reflection from any surface (even with proper PPE).
 Diffused viewing can cause permanent biological harm.

 For an unintentional direct hit, the maximum anticipated viewing duration for proper laser safety typically falls into one of three categories: